 - Refrain from using oil-based lubricants with condoms.

-- Do not share needles if using intravenous drugs.
+- Do not share needles, syringes, or cookers if using injectable drugs.

-Some people have a higher risk of contracting HIV, including people whose sexual partner or partners have the virus.
-In this case, taking pre-exposure prophylaxis, or PrEP, therapy can reduce the risk of contracting it.
+Some people have a higher risk of contracting HIV, including those whose sexual partner or partners have the virus.
+In this case, taking

-Due to the risk of inaccurate results, healthcare providers repeat the test to confirm the initial finding, according to WHO best practices.
+Due to the risk of inaccurate results, healthcare professionals should repeat any positive tests done in their labs to confirm the result.
 They may use the original blood sample or a new one.

-The CDC also estimate that the specificity, or accuracy, of testing is 99.6 percent.
+It also estimates that the specificity, or accuracy, of testing is 99.6 percent.

 The other type of inaccurate result is a false negative.
-It occurs when an initial result is negative, but subsequent testing indicates that the person does have the virus.
+It occurs when an initial result is negative, but subsequent testing indicates that the person does have HIV.

-False negatives usually occur in the early stages of HIV, before detectable levels of antibodies build up in the bloodstream.
+False negatives usually occur in the early stages of the virus before detectable levels of antibodies build up in the bloodstream.

-Men who have sex with other men may wish to consider getting tested more frequently, possibly every 3–6 months.
+Cisgender and transgender men who have sex with other men may wish to consider getting tested more frequently, possibly every 3–6 months.
+If you are a cisgender or transgender woman who has a male partner who has sex with other male partners, you may also want to consider getting tested more frequently.

 Factors that increase a person’s risk of contracting HIV include: